 How does the University deal with FOI requests?

 All FOI requests for University records should be directed to the University’s FOI Officer.

 To process a request, the FOI Officer will usually require assistance from relevant local areas to search for and collate documents within the scope of the request.
 A document can be a letter, email, file note, research records, minutes from meetings and even data logs that can be produced from a system.
 If you receive a request from an FOI Officer, you must cooperate with that request.
-Action taken to avoid FOI requests or conceal some types of records could result in an investigation by the Independent Commissioner Against Corruption.

 Individuals or local areas don’t have discretion to decide what can or can’t be released.
 If you have concerns about the release of any part of a document, you can raise those concerns to the FOI Officer.
 The FOI Officer will decide if a document (or any portion of it) is eligible to be exempted from release, based on the criteria set out in the Act.
 The applicant’s motive for making a FOI request is rarely relevant.